 How to Practice Kriya Yoga

-It’s an unstrenuous practice that puts very little pressure on the physical body and can easily be practised at home once you’ve learnt the techniques.
+It’s an unstrenuous practice that puts very little pressure on the physical body and can easily be practised at home once you’ve learned the techniques.

-But unfortunately, in keeping with sacred traditions, I can’t teach you exactly how to practice Kriya Yoga at home.
+But unfortunately, in keeping with sacred traditions, I can’t teach you exactly how to do Kriya yoga at home.
 You’ll have to undergo the preparation and initiation yourself to learn this.

 Kriya Yoga in the Bhagavad Gita

 While the Bhagavad Gita does not mention Kriya by name, Yogananda claimed that the practice was described as part of the yoga Krishna taught Arjuna.